 The Absinthe Drinker is a melancholic painting in somber hues of black, gray, white, and yellow.
 It shows a couple seated side by side in a cafe, looking hungover after a long night of drinking absinthe.
 Absinthe was a popular drink in fin de siecle Paris.
 It was highly addictive and known to cause hallucinations.

 Degas’ painting appears to be painted onsite at the cafe where it’s set, La Nouvelle Athenes.
 But Degas actually created it in his studio using friends for models.
 The reputation of the pair depicted suffered from the tawdry nature of the painting.
 Degas had to publicly aver that they weren’t alcoholics.

 16. Auguste Renoir, Moulin de la Galette, 1876

 Renoir was a prolific French artist and a key founder of Impressionism.
 His work has the movement’s characteristic pastel colors and loose brushwork.
 Renoir is most known for his depictions of women, Parisian society, domestic scenes, nudes, and dance paintings.

-The Moulin de la Galette is a a pleasure scene.
+The Moulin de la Galette is one of the Orsay’s most famous masterpieces.
+It’s a pleasure scene.
 People are socializing, flirting, and dancing, most likely at a beer hall.

 There is no central focus, an unusual choice.
 Rather, there are many vignettes, capturing intimate moments.
 What made the painting radical at the time was the kaleidoscope of colors, sun dappled and loosely brushed.